nforgeio-actions/inputs/README.md

 **NOTE:** In the future we may be able to parse the webhook event payload file referenced by the **GITHUB_EVENT_PATH** environment variable to read and format the inputs automatically but this implementation should suffice for now.

+If we end up supporting **GITHUB_EVENT_PATH**, we should just make the **inputs** input optional and do the automatic processing only when no inputs are passed, for backwards compatibility.